Excel? Really? Let's Use #Lowcode to Solve Data Integration Challenges

 Leaving aside any political considerations regarding the handling of the UK Covid crisis, this story highlights a fundamental failure of the data integration strategy for a major technology project.

 The team at Inoapps has delivered many complex integration projects, and a recurring theme that we see through projects is that "Excel is not an integration platform".
-Excel is an amazing tool that empowers end users to analyse, manipulate and transform data with limited data management skills.
+Excel is an amazing tool that empowers end users to analyze, manipulate and transform data with limited data management skills.
 It is not a platform that should be used to facilitate enterprise wide data integration for the following reasons:

 • It is not a true multi-user platform